elamicon/zeas-site/tool-introduction/_index.md

 * **Sandbox:** A helpful Unicode text field for your browser based work proceeding.

+* **Reliterator:** Inside of the sandbox folder we integrated a reliterator.
+This is a tool that converts transliterations (e.g. the ones of the Proto-Elamite tablets in CDLI) into signs of a given text corpus (e.g. the Linear Elamite signs in the OCLEI)

 * **Sound values (current state of decipherment):** The sound value attributions given in this section determine the rendering of transliterations in the "replace with sound value" mode.
 The actual sound value pre-sets for each writing system represent the current evidence as accepted by the GEAS consortium.
 Our contributors try their best to provide literature references to the right of each sound value.
 (If not so, please check the literature lists in the "Intro and Sources" folder.
 Scholars of the respective fields are invited to contact GEAS for updates and criticism.
 Authors who use GEAS sound value lists are invited to mention us as a source, and add the date of access.

 * **Dynamic Syllabary (Current state of decipherment):** Analyses of undeciphered or partially deciphered writing systems almost always suffer from the prejudices of the respective scholars as to which sign token (single occurrence of a certain graphical shape / Formvariante) is considered to be a variant of a suggested sign type / grapheme type.
 But in reality, intuition as to which variant belongs to which line in the syllabary/alphabetary almost always turns out to be erroneous as soon as a writing system is finally deciphered.
 Accordingly, the number of grapheme types can not be established with certainty during the decipherment process.
 In order to encouter this inevitable *Zirkelschluss*, the GEAS methodology consortium has established the dynamic syllabary method: For every raising of statistics and for every sign sequence search, the syllabary can be modified by manually changing the content of the syllabary entrances.
 Just copy and paste the signs you suspect to belong to another grapheme type.
 The character picker as well as the search results will immediately take into account your personalised syllabary.
 Do not forget to save your syllabaries on your computer.
 The less entrances your syllabary contains, the longer is the list of results for each sign sequence search you perform.
 In partially deciphered writing systems, the dynamic syllabary method has lead to many innovative sound value proposal.